-- Nice Job Breaking It, Hero: No, not Julia picking up the ragdoll; that was bad luck and Charm Person.
-Rather, what led to her creation in the first place: Anhwyvar and King Mirran were so determined to end the war with the Gwarulch that she accidentally used magic a little too black and got herself dragged into what is basically Hell for her trouble.
+- Nice Job Breaking It, Hero!: What led to Julia's creation in the first place: Anhwyvar and King Mirran were so determined to end the war with the Gwarulch that she accidentally used magic a little too black and got herself dragged into what is basically Hell for her trouble.

 - Omnicidal Maniac: The North Queen and her minions killed every living thing they could find during the time when she ruled the country and sowed fields with salt.